hudibrian/brianhudicom/content/posts/cloning-arrays-with-javascript-part2.md

 ---
-title: "Cloning an Array with JavaScript: Part 2"
+title: 'Cloning an Array with JavaScript: Part 2'
-category: "JavaScript Tips"
+category: 'JavaScript Tips'
-date: "2018-11-22"
+date: '2018-11-22'
-slug: "cloning-arrays-with-javascript-2"
+slug: 'cloning-arrays-with-javascript-2'
-author: "hudi"
+author: 'hudi'
-cover: "./images/blog/stormtrooper.jpg"
+cover: './images/blog/stormtrooper.jpg'
 tags: [javascript, tips & tricks]
-description: ""
+description: 'I wrote a post about cloning arrays, and a piece of code I had found in a code base I was working on.
+After writing that post, a couple of readers brought some alternative methods, and concerns to my attention.
+That is what I will cover in this post'
 ---

 ##### [Cloning an Array with JavaScript: Part 1](https://brianhudi.com/cloning-arrays-with-javascript)